Physics-50/Module-2/docs/week1.md

 ### Summary of what you need to leave lab with today

 + You should have a preliminary estimate of the speed of sound based on the spacing between levitated beads.
 This should come from a picture that includes four or more levitated beads and a ruler that can be used for image calibration.
+It will also use the frequency of the function generator.

 + An investigation of potential sources of uncertainty.
 You should have investigated at least 3 potential sources of uncertainty, and for each study you should have collected 3 data points before and after wiggling the parameter of interest.
-(Exception: the "ability to determine the bead position" option is slightly different, follow the instructions above)
+(Exception: the "ability to determine the bead position" option is slightly different, follow the instructions above.)

 ----------------